philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 ## Summary

-Evolution involves thinking a little differently to how you approach change.
+Evolution involves thinking a little differently on how you approach change.
 Often there are simple things you can do to keep clients ticking along, and whilst clients will have to change at _some point_, the whole goal here is to allow them a decent amount of time to make that switch, with the minimal change possible during that change, and **no lock-step deploys** required.

 And yes, whilst making a new endpoint to switch `/matches` and `/riders` is essentially the same as `/v1/matches` and `/v2/matches`, you've skipped the [quagmire of tradeoffs](https://blog.apisyouwonthate.com/api-versioning-has-no-right-way-f3c75457c0b7) between global versioning, resource versioning, or **gulp** method versioning.
 Global versioning has its place, but so does evolution.